 Solo project with guest vocalist

-Darren has challenged himself to post 52 new songs this year.
-His 2018 Song Share has him emptying his notebooks to share a new unreleased song each week.
-Some of these were written years ago and are being salvaged from forgotten pages….others have long existed half written and he's forcing himself to make the critical decisions to call them complete….and of course some will be brand new.
-Please enjoy these weekly lo-fi snapshots that Darren is throwing out to the world.
+Darren's 2018 Song Share has him emptying his notebooks to share a new unreleased song each week.
+Some of these were written years ago and are being salvaged from forgotten pages….others have long existed half written and he's forcing himself to make the critical decisions to call them complete….and many will be all fresh ink.

 As a producer, music director, and session musician in Chicago for two decades, Garvey has appeared on over 100 records.
 Darren's selected discography is below and this playlist samples some of his output.